Notice: Your browser is not supported or outdated so some features of the site might not be available.

 • Terrible stain-cleaning performance.

-The Shark Vertex Pro Cordless is an excellent option for vacuuming stairs.
+The Shark Vertex Pro Cordless is an great option for vacuuming stairs.
 Its cordless design ensures that you don't need to worry about tripping over a power cable while climbing up and down stairs.
-Its 'Lift-Away' alternative configuration allows you to pick up and carry its canister body with you, rather than having to maneuver the entire vacuum on stairs.
+Its 'Lift-Away' alternative configuration allows you to pick up and carry its canister body with you rather than having to maneuver the entire vacuum on stairs.
 It performs exceptionally well on bare surfaces and does a great job of dealing with messes on low and high-pile carpet.
 However, it does feel a little fragile in places, especially its clear plastic dustbin.
 It doesn't come with a miniature turbo brush either, which would make it easier to clean carpeted stairs in its handheld configuration.

 Pros

-• Superb performance on bare floors.
+• Good performance on bare floors.

 • Decent battery performance.